Health Savings Accounts (HSAs)

 Click here to read my article that explains the concept further.
 Let me know if you have any questions.

-There is a "catch-up" contribution amount of $1,000 for those who are age 55 or older.
+There is an additional “catch-up” contribution amount of $1,000 available for those who are age 55 or older.

 Talk with your tax or financial advisor about whether these tax-favored accounts are right for you.
 For quotes and information on HSA-compatible health plans (HDHP) we’ll be happy to help you.